SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 * Command to run after snapshot creation: ``dump_command`` (default: nothing)

 These are particularly useful should you wish to submit a job for postprocessing the snapshot after it has just been created.
+Your script will be invoked with two parameters, the snapshot base-name, and the snapshot number that was just output as a zero-padded integer.
+For example, if the base-name is "eagle" and snapshot 7 was just dumped, with ``dump_command`` set to ``./postprocess.sh``, then SWIFT will run ``./postprocess.sh eagle 0007``.

 Finally, it is possible to specify a different system of units for the snapshots than the one that was used internally by SWIFT.
 The format is identical to the